DexterCosmos/Credit_Card_Analysis/README.md

    df.info()
    ```

-- Seprating the years from the Date Column
+- Seprating the years and months from the Date Column
    ```python
    df['Date'] = pd.to_datetime(df['Date'])